KAMS Training Program

 No one is allowed to fly solo at the KAMS field unless they have achieved their Bronze Wing proficiency level as defined by MAAA, which KAMS has adopted as solo certificate requirement.

-KAMS has both Mode 1 and Mode 2 instructors who at no cost will test fly your model and tutor you in the required manoeuvres to achieve your Bronze Wing Certificate.
-The proficiency test is done with another KAMS instructor, someone who is not your usual instructor when your instructor is satisfied that you are competent enough to pass.
+KAMS has experienced members who will inspect and test fly your model and tutor you in the required manoeuvres to achieve your Bronze Wing Certificate.
+The proficiency test is done with a KAMS instructor who is certified to the MAAA standards.

 When solo status is achieved the pilot is presented with the Bronze Wings badge to be worn in recognition of having achieved solo status.
 Flying instructions up to solo status is only offered to financial members of KAMS.
-Prospective members may visit and fly (under instruction) at KAMS twice and are then covered by the MAAA insurance policy.
-After this they must either become a member of KAMS, – otherwise they are no longer eligible to fly at our field.
+The MAAA provides insurance cover to prospective members for two sessions to fly whilst supervised.
+Membership is required for further flying after this introductory period.

 Arranging Training Sessions